Psynosaur/Deye_Battery_Serial_BUS/README.md

 ![image](https://github.com/Psynosaur/Deye_Battery_CAN_BUS/assets/26934113/86d262d1-b2b0-4e49-8af9-236f0f778b98)

 ## TODO
- - Ideally should read CAN Monitor 3000 xml and parse data based on those formats - work in progress...
+ - Add support for InterCAN-BUS messages
+   - Cell voltages
+   - 6x Temp sensors
+   - Should require only **one** CAN device for all information
  - Add setup details for raspberry pi
  - CAN frames
    - Debugging for Frame analysis
+ - Split RS485 and CAN into seperate projects
+ -
  - Document reverse engineering process in more detail
   - RS485 serial payload